UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:

-You will notice that merging the branch will not make it dissapear.
-If you are not going to be developing that feature anymore you can delete it after merging it.
-You can delete a branch only when you are not working on it (it is not colores as blue)
+You will notice that merging the branch will not automatically delete it.
+If you are not going to be developing that feature anymore you can delete the branch after merging it by clicking on the small garbage bin icon in the "Branches" tab.
+`

 Be careful because if you didn't merge it it can be difficult to recover the information.